Letting Go (Dutty Love)

-"Letting Go (Dutty Love)" is a song by American recording artist Sean Kingston.
+"Letting Go (Dutty Love)" is a song by American singer Sean Kingston.
 It was produced by Stargate, and features rapper Nicki Minaj.
 The song was originally released as the second single from Kingston's third studio album, Back 2 Life, but was taken off for unknown reasons.
 As of December 2014, the song has sold 1.1 million copies in the United States.

 Background

 The song was produced by Stargate and written by Sean Kingston, Ester Dean, Stargate, Traci Hale, and Nicki Minaj who appears on the track.
 The official remix features rapper Rick Ross.
 With the release of the song, Kingston commented on how proud he was of his song, calling it his strongest single yet.
 He stated on Twitter: "Okay, so I never felt so good about ANY of my songs since 'Beautiful Girls' but trust me when I tell YOU...
 'Letting Go (Dutty Love)' is a HIT!"

 The song was released onto iTunes on June 21, 2010, on "East Coast Digital Radio-Hip-Hop/Rap Podcast/Blog" for a free download as a podcast.

 An alternate version of the song exists that appears to be an earlier version of the song.
 The said version does not feature vocals from Nicki Minaj, which suggests that this was the original version of the song before the Nicki Minaj version had been arranged, and therefore has a different third verse; furthermore the ending is extended and features one more repetition of the last line.
 The song's length of 3 minutes and 47 seconds is about the same as the regular version (that includes the intro by Minaj from the third verse at the beginning).
 This alternate version is referred to as "Letting Go (Dutty Love) (Promo Only Clean Edit)".
 It is not known if the version was leaked or distributed for promotional use by the record label.